entertainmenttechnology/Pokorny-MTEC2280_D10-Fall2025/assignments/session_07.md

 ## SESSION 07

 ## MIDTERM VERSION 2 DUE: 10/29

-OPTIONAL, BUT HIGHLY ENCOURAGED:
 Based on feedback received during playtesting, do a 2nd iteration of your Midterm.
 Make sure you have included all the required elements from the assignment.
 Focus on debugging and user interface improvements rather than introducing new systems or elements.

 See [MIDTERM](https://github.com/entertainmenttechnology/Pokorny-MTEC2280_D10-Fall2025/blob/main/assignments/MIDTERM.md) for initial assignment details.

-## SHORT SKETCH #3: DUE 10/29
+## SHORT SKETCH #3: DUE 11/05
+Since we didn't finish covering serial communication from microcontroller to p5.js in class, this will be due in two weeks.
+I will repost in Session 08 assignments as well.

 Use a hardware analog sensor to control a software p5.js sketch.
 You may use either a photocell/LDR or Potentiometer as your sensor.
 The p5,js sketch must include:
 - use of analog sensor data to control multiple elements of your Processing sketch.
 For example:
     - fill color, background color, shape size, shape location, etc.